 Missing wealth corner

 From the plans I could see their immediate cause of concern – a missing wealth corner.
-A large section of the NW corner of the home was missing – a term we apply in Feng Shui to an ‘L’ shaped footprint.
+A large section of the NW corner of the home was “missing”.
+This a term we apply in Feng Shui to an ‘L’ shaped footprint.
 What’s more, according to the Bagua Map* , the area in question corresponded to the Wealth & Abundance sector of the home.
 Not something to be ignored or jeopardised unnecessarily when your good fortune is at stake.

-The Bagua map
+Bagua map

 Each square represents an essential component to living a good life.
 Other Bagua houses include Love & Marriage, Work & Career, Creativity & Children.
 In an ideal world we would strive to give equal attention to each house.
 At a minimum we should maintain a healthy balance between them all in order to get the most out of life.